RobertJN64/AdventOfHardcaml/README.md

 Note: if using WSL, pass through the device using `usbipd attach --wsl --busid=`.
 This needs to be re-run after each device re-connection.

 Run `dune build` and `dune exec ./Days/Day01a/Day01a_v.exe` replacing the day number as needed.
-This will generator the `top.v` file needed inside the `verilog_build` folder.
+This will generate the `top.v` file needed inside the `verilog_build` folder.

 Flashing:
 ```cmd